 Often the term ‘complementary medicine’ refers to both complementary medicines and therapies that are presently considered as separate to conventional medicine.
 [1-5] Complementary medicines (CMs) include herbal medicines, some vitamin and mineral supplements, other nutritional supplements, homeopathic formulations, aromatherapy, and traditional medicines such as ayurvedic medicines and traditional Chinese medicines.
-[1,2,4] Complementary therapies include acupuncture, chiropractic, osteopathy, naturopathy, massage and meditation.
+[1,2,4] Complementary therapies are broad ranging and diverse and include acupuncture, chiropractic, osteopathy, naturopathy, massage and meditation.
 [1,4] CM products and therapies are called ‘complementary medicine’ when used together with conventional medicine, or ‘alternative medicine’ when used as an alternative to conventional medicine.
-These may be brought together under the title Complementary and Alternative Medicine (CAM).
+These may be brought together under the title Complementary and Alternative Medicine (CAM) or used synonymously within the literature.

 At least half of all patients with cancer use some form of CM.
 [4,6] If an adult has used CM, there is an increased likelihood of this use continuing in older age or in the treatment of cancer.
 It is estimated that more than two-thirds of the Australian population use CM, and the national annual ‘out of pocket’ expenditure on CM is estimated to be approximately $4 billion.
 The boundaries between CM and conventional medicine are not always clear, with some specific CM practices becoming more widely used over time.
 Cultural and traditional use or personal beliefs may influence a person’s understanding and use of CM.
 [2,6]